 As IoT continues to expand and the number of devices/things being connected to the network increases, concern over secure internet practices are rising to the surface with over.
 A recent survey found that over 71% of Americans are somewhat or very concerned with the possibility of their information getting stolen from IoT devices.
 This worry over cybersecurity has become a potential hiccup in developing a more expansive IoT world.

-The best way to combat this concern is to build greater awareness for consumers and, more likely, future government regulation.
+The best way to combat the concern for IoT security is to build greater awareness for consumers and, more likely, future government regulation.

 Fortunately, organizations are already working to solve the security problem.
 The Open Web Application Security Project’s (OWASP) IoT Top 10 Project aims to educate consumers on how to identify and prevent security problems.
 We believe the future is bright for IoT security.